An unforgettable stay with a local Family

 Tatiana's father, Angel doesn't look his age and he refuses to grow old gracefully.
 He is an encyclopedia on Peru in all its aspects so if you are interested in learning more about something it's usually fair to assume he'll have something to say.
 Angel speaks Spanish and Quechua but someone will be on hand to translate for you if you need to say something or want to know what he's going on about.
 A handy gardener, Angel helps run the farm, looking after plant nurseries, planting new crops and he's official washer-upper after dinner.
 A jovial chap, usually covered in mud, and he works the adobe oven when it's in use.

-Tatiana’s mother, Olga is another testament to hard work and good food making you invincible as she’s got more energy than most people half her age.
-Olga helps out her daughter in Urubamba part-time so she’s not always at the house, but she’s a wizard in the kitchen when she comes home.
-Olga’s parents used to own the land we live on, so she has grown up with this valley in her blood, and knows the place like the back of her hand.
+Tatiana's mother, Olga is another testament to hard work and good food making you invincible as she's got more energy than most people half her age.
+Olga is a wizard in the kitchen.
+Her parents used to own the land we live on, so she has grown up with this valley in her blood, and knows the place like the back of her hand.
 Olga is as tough as Angel and can lift a sack of coffee onto her shoulder like it was nothing.
 Olga speaks Spanish and Quechua also and loves to dance like Tatiana and did a mean waltz in her day.

 Emory, Milenka, Tamara and Rodrigo:

-Emory is Tatiana’s brother, Milenka is his wife and the other two are their children.
-They run a lunch service for hikers on their way to Machu Picchu and often pop in for a chat or to borrow something from our kitchen.
-Families are close in Peru and they are only 60 metres away through the trees so it’s nice to catch up with them.
-They live in Santa Teresa and travel to Quellomayo every day.
-Rodrigo is currently at university in Cusco (unbelievable as he was 12 years old when I got here) so we only see him occasionally now.
-One or all of them may be floating around during your stay.
+Emory is Tatiana's brother, Milenka is his wife and Rodrigo and Tamara are their children.
+They run a lunch service for hikers on their way to Machu Picchu and often popped in for a chat or to borrow something from our kitchen.
+The kids are grown up now and at uni in Cusco so it's a little quieter than when we were there.
+Families are close in Peru and they are only 60 metres away through the trees so it was nice to catch up with them on a daily basis.

 Gueidar, Rita and Ian: